Doctoral (Ph.D.) Degree - Counselor Education

 the number of credits completed in research (30 credits total), this area serves as

 the minor for doctoral students.
-The doctoral program includes a 100 hour practicum
+The doctoral program includes a 100 hour clinical

-and a 600 hour internship.
-Concentration areas in counseling in the doctoral program
+practicum and a 600 hour internship.
+Concentration areas in counseling in the doctoral

-are focused in a particular area of counseling such as college counseling, community
+program are focused in a particular area of counseling such as clinical mental health

 counseling, or school counseling.
 A Program of Study must be completed at the end